 In May 2017 AHDB published the Nutrient Management Guide (RB209).
 The guide is the 9th edition of RB209 and provides nutrient recommendations for a broad range of crops.

 Nutrient management is one of the key elements to optimising production in the field.

 The Nutrient Management Guide (RB209) offers best practice guidance on application of organic materials and manufactured fertilisers to crops and grassland.
 The guide aims to maximise yield and quality while minimising the risk to the environment.

-Over 68 per cent of farms have a nutrient management plan, a high proportion of them re-visit these resources year after year to continue to manage crop nutrition.
-Therefore, it is really important that farmers and growers have the correct information to make these decisions.
+Over 68 per cent of farms have a nutrient management plan.
+A high proportion of farms revisit the plan year after year to improve management.
+Therefore, it is really important that farmers and growers have the correct information to make important decisions.

 The UK Partnership for Crop Nutrient Management

-George is chairing the UK Partnership for Crop Nutrient Management and farms in Scotland.
+George is Chairman of the Steering Group and farms in Scotland.

 He grows spring barley for seed in partnership with his brother on their family farm in Kinross, Perthshire.